-The Gridley Camp Fire Community is tentatively projected to start housing Fire Survivors in late March.
+The Gridley Camp Fire Community is tentatively projected to start housing Fire Survivors in May.
 Survivors who are registered with FEMA and who are interested in temporarily relocating to the "Gridley Camp Fire Community" are encouraged to call FEMA at 800-621-3362 and request that their Case File be updated to reflect their interest in relocating to the "Gridley Camp Fire Community".

 Frequently Asked Questions (FAQ's)